kyaco/WynnTextReplacer/README.md

 ## License

-This mod is licenced under the MIT licence, see LICENSE.txt.
+This mod is licenced under the MIT licence, see LICENSE.